 Biography:

 Laetitia Heisler (b.
-1991, Toulon, France) is a French-German visual artist based in northern Germany.
-Working primarily with experimental analogue photography, her practice explores impermanence, dissociation, and embodied experience, often through performative self-portraits.
+1991, Toulon, France) is a French-German visual artist based in Northern Germany.
+Working primarily with experimental analogue photography, her practice investigates the limits of photographic truth through material and process-based experimentation in the darkroom.

-Rooted in the legacy of Pictorialism yet extending toward contemporary feminist concerns, her work creates encounters where viewers are invited into introspection, confrontation, and dialogue.
-She divides her time between her studio, darkrooms across Europe, and site-specific experiments that connect material processes with lived environments.
+Rooted in the legacy of Pictorialism and expanded through contemporary feminist and conceptual frameworks, her practice creates layered encounters that invite introspection, confrontation, and critical engagement.
+She divides her time between her studio, darkrooms across Europe, and site-specific experiments that connect the material processes of image-making with lived environments.

 © Dorothea Gross